Hi, I'm Tim 👋.

 What Size Luggage Should I Bring?

-To make everyone's tour run smoothly, we operate strict limits on baggage size.
-Plan to bring 1x compact suitcase as well as 1x daypack or backpack, per guest booking.
+We operate and enforce strict limits on baggage size.
+To help make your tour run smoothly, please plan to bring 1x compact suitcase and, optionally, 1x daypack or backpack, per guest booking.

-Your single large piece of luggage should weigh no more than 51lb (23kg) and measure no longer than 31” (79cm) along its longest side.
+Your single piece of main luggage should weigh no more than 51lb (23kg) and measure no longer than 31” (79cm) along its longest side.
 This 31 inch (79cm) limit includes any wheels that may protrude from the suitcase or bag.
+Please note that we take luggage size and weight limits seriously; we reserve the right to redistribute luggage that exceeds these limits into smaller bags at point of departure, with excess items left behind in Dublin during the tours, as noted in the booking terms and conditions.

 When full, your daypack or backpack should be light enough to easily carry on your back.
-It should be compact enough to fit into the space at your feet and measure no larger than the following:
+It should be compact enough to fit into the space at your feet.

 - ↕️ Height: 18.5" (48cm)